drupalprojects/bean/README.txt

 Beans
 -----
+An overview of all beans created is at: admin/content/blocks

+If views is installed and enabled, a default called 'Bean Block List' is available to replace the default block list at: admin/content/blocks

-Beans can be added at block/add
+Beans can be added at: block/add

 Example Bean Type Plugins
 -------------------------